micmejia/bible-dump/NKJV/Proverbs/Prov 28.md

 Because of the transgression of a land, many _are_ its princes; But by a man of understanding _and_ knowledge Right will be prolonged.

 ###### 3
-A poor man who oppresses the poor _Is like_ a driving rain [^a]which leaves no food.
+A poor man who oppresses the poor _Is like_ a driving rain which leaves no food.

 ###### 4
 Those who forsake the law praise the wicked, But such as keep the law contend with them.